An Oral History of MOA’s “Prison Program”: An Interview with Reva Malkin

 Reflecting on Northwest Coast Art

-Join us for special opening weekend curatorial tours of MOA’s new exhibition, I Use My Haida Eyes: The History Robes of Jut-ke-Nay–Hazel Wilson.
+Join us for a unique and intimate tour of MOA’s new feature exhibition I Use My Haida Eyes: The History Robes of Jut-ke-Nay–Hazel Wilson.

 MOA • Free with museum admission